CumulusNetworks/docs/content/cumulus-linux/Layer-3/Protocol-Independent-Multicast---PIM.md

 1. Open the `/etc/frr/daemons` file in a text editor.

-2. Add the following line1.
-Edit the `/etc/frr/daemons` file and add `pimd=yes` to the end of the file t:

-        cumulus@switch:~$ sudo enable `pimd`, then
-    save the file:
+2. Add the following line to the end of the file to enable `pimd`, then save the file:
-no /etc/frr/daemons
-        ...

         zebra=yes
         pimd=yes

-32. Run the `systemctl restart` command to restart FRRouting:
+3. Run the `systemctl restart` command to restart FRRouting:

         cumulus@switch:~$ sudo systemctl restart frr

-43. In a terminathe vtysh shell, run the `vtysh`following commands to start the FRRouting CLI on the switch. configure the PIM
+4. In a terminal, run the `vtysh` command to start the FRRouting CLI on the switch.
-    interfaces:

         cumulus@switch:~$ sudo vtysh
         cumulus#

 5. Run the following commands to configure the PIM interfaces:

-        cumulus
-        switch# configure terminal
+        cumulus# configure terminal
-        cumulusswitch(config)# interface swp1
+        cumulus(config)# int swp1
-        cumulusswitch(config-if)# ip pim sm
+        cumulus(config-if)# ip pim sm

     {{%notice note%}}